Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Sequential Convergence of CDP-ESQM under PLK Property

-In the remainder of this section, we establish efficient conditions for the global convergence of CDP-AESQM that is based on the {\em Polyak-\L ojasiewicz-Kurdyka} properties.
+In this section, we establish efficient conditions for the {\em global sequential convergence } of CDP-ESQM that is based on the {\em Polyak-\L ojasiewicz-Kurdyka} properties.
 This terminology has been recently coined in \cite{bento2025convergence}, where the reader can find detailed historical remarks and discussions.
 Other names for such conditions and their special cases formulated in terms of various subgradient mappings and their smooth counterparts are used in \cite{Attouch2013,Bolte2007,karimi} and the references therein.

 \begin{definition} Given an l.s.c.\ function $f:\mathbb{R}^n\to (-\infty,\infty]$, we say that $f$ satisfies the $($basic$)$ {\em Polyak-\L ojasiewicz-Kurdyka} $($PLK$)$ property at $\bar{x} \in \mathrm{dom}(f)$ if there exist positive numbers $\varepsilon, \eta$ and a concave function $\psi : [0,\eta) \rightarrow [0, \infty)$ such that